suzumiyakaede/Office-Tool-docs/docs/others/README.md

 **/clImage** Clear current background image.

-**/getKey product-ID** Get a normal product key for a license, if the product is volume, return GVLK instead.
+**/getKey product-ID** Get a normal product key for a license, if the product is volume product, return GVLK instead.

 **/osppILByID product-ID** Install licenses and normal key with a user-provided product ID.